rdhenderson/band-space/README.md

   - Allow fans to sign up for notification of a band/gig (and venue to see number of fans? with comparison actual turnout?)
   - Allow venues to rate/recommend musicians that drew a big crowd

-#### Models
-*This is a draft structure.
-Update as additional fields determined.*
-1. User
-  - Name
-  - Status: (new, verified, moderator)
-  - Role: (musician, venue)
-  - Profile: (link to musician/venue profile page) //TODO: Decide how to structure
-2. Venue
-  - Name
-  - Address
-  - Capacity
-  - Events: [Array of event links]
-  - Reviews: [array of review ids]
-  - Link to User if established
-3. Musician
-  - Name
-  - Profile
-  - Events: [Array of event links]
-  - Reviews: [array of review ids]
-  - User ID (link)
-4. Events
-  - Venue
-  - Musician
-  - Date
-  - Reviews
-5. Reviews
-  - Title
-  - Body
-  - Venue (link)
-  - Musician (link)
-  - User (link)

-#### Routes
-*This is a draft structure.
-Update as additional routes determined.*

-**Venue Routes**
-1. GET
-  - /api/venues (array of all venues)
-  - /api/venues/:id (specific venue)
-  - /api/venues/:id/artists (all artists who have played venue)
-  - /api/venues/:id/artists/:id (all events played at specified venue by specified artist)
-2. POST
-  - /api/venues (add a venue to system)
-**Artist Routes**
-1. GET
-  - /api/artists (array of all artists)
-  - /api/artists/:id (specific artist)
-  - /api/artists/:id/venues (all venues played by specified artist)
-  - /api/artists/:id/venues/:id (all events played at specified venue by specified artist [duplicated for ease of use]
-2. POST
-  - /api/artists (add an artist to the system)

 ### Built With
 ReactJS
 Redux